Nat1405/newer-nifty/README.md

 -c   or   --nocopy		if specified then the data will not be copied from /net/wikiwiki/dataflow (used ONLY within the GEMINI network)

--s   or    --nosort		if specified then the data will not be sorted and file lists (i.e. objlist, skylist, flatlist)  will not be created; data is sorted as follows:
+-s   or    --sort		if specified then the data will be sorted and file lists (i.e. objlist, skylist, flatlist)  will be created; data is sorted as follows:
 				SCIENCE:	Object Name/Date/Grating/OBSID	e.g.  HD14004/20100401/K/obs107
 				TELLURIC:   Sci Object Name/Date/Grating/Tellurics/OBSID        e.g.  HD14004/20100401/K/Tellurics/obs109
 				CALIBRATIONS:   Sci Object Name/Date/Calibrations         e.g.  HD14004/20100401/Calibrations